 Immunisation is a simple, safe and effective way to protect people against certain diseases.

-The City of Hobart conducts free immunisation clinics for children on the second Wednesday of each month in the Elizabeth Street Conference Room, Town Hall, 50 Macquarie Street, Hobart.
-You can access the conference room from the Town Hall car park, where you can park for free.
+The City of Hobart conducts free immunisation clinics for children on the second and fourth Wednesday of each month in the Town Hall, Elizabeth Street Conference Room, 50 Macquarie Street, Hobart.
+Access is via the Town Hall Elizabeth Street car park.
+Free parking is available for clients at the Clinic.

 We offer one adult vaccination: dTpa (Diphtheria, Tetanus and Pertussis) at $60 per dose.
 This vaccination is important for parents, grandparents and extended family members with babies as it helps to protect the baby against pertussis (whooping cough).

-The payment for this vaccine can be made at the Hobart Council Centre and the receipt bought with you on clinic day.
+The payment for the dTpa vaccine can be made at the Hobart Council Centre, 16 Elizabeth Street, Hobart and the receipt bought with you on clinic day.

 Upcoming clinic dates

 All clinics run from 9 am to 12 pm.

 - Wednesday 13 December 2023